jklingsporn/vertx-jooq/README.md

 See the [VertxGeneratorTest](https://github.com/jklingsporn/vertx-jooq/blob/master/src/test/java/io/github/jklingsporn/vertx/impl/VertxGeneratorTest.java)
 of how to setup the generator.

-In addition to the `VertxGenerator`, there is also a generator with Guice support.
-If you're using the `VertxGuiceGenerator`, the `setConfiguration(org.jooq.Configuration)` and `setVertx(io.core.Vertx)` methods get `@javax.inject.Inject` annotations added and a guice Module gets created which binds all created VertxDAOs to their implementation.
+In addition to the `VertxGenerator`, there is also a generator with [Guice](https://github.com/google/guice) support.
+If you're using the `VertxGuiceGenerator`, the `setConfiguration(org.jooq.Configuration)` and `setVertx(io.core.Vertx)` methods get `@javax.inject.Inject` annotations added and a Guice `Module` gets created which binds all created VertxDAOs to their implementation.